Guidelines for submitting articles to the

-The “Chemical Journal of Kazakhstan” (ISSN 1813-1107, еISSN 2710-1185) is issued by the Order of the Red Banner of Labor JSC " A.B.
-Bekturov Institute of Chemical Sciences” 4 times a year and publishes works on a wide range of fundamental, applied and innovative research in the field of chemistry and chemical technology.
+The “Chemical Journal of Kazakhstan” (ISSN 1813-1107, eISSN 2710-1185) is issued by A.B.
+Bekturov Institute of Chemical Sciences JSC four times a year, and publishes works on a wide range of fundamental, applied and innovative research in the field of chemistry and chemical technology.

-Publication languages: Kazakh, Russian, and English.
-The journal is indexed by the Kazakhstan bibliometric system and is included in the List of publications recommended by the Control Committee in Education and Science of the Ministry of Education and Science of the Republic of Kazakhstan for publishing the main results of the scientific activity.
+The publication is carried out in the following languages: Kazakh, Russian, English.
+The Journal is indexed by the Kazakhstan bibliometric system, and included in the List of publications, recommended by the Committee for Quality Assurance in the Sphere of Education and Science of the Ministry of Education and Science of the Republic of Kazakhstan for publishing the main results of scientific activity.

 The publication has the following headings:

 - Review articles up to 20 printed pages;

 - Original articles (up to 8-10 printed pages);

 The editors accept articles from the Kazakhstani and foreign authors.